 One other but highly important string to E-scape’s bow is our history of game development.
 We’ve had a 10-year relationship with Camelot, the agent’s for the National Lottery in the UK, building online scratch card and instant win style games for the National Lottery website.
 This experience gives us a clear understanding of player behaviour and we are expert in delivering game concepts that encourage repeat play through high levels of engagement and a positive player experience, whether they win or lose.

 Though niche our games work for Egaming operators in a number of positive ways by delivering increased and additional income streams; they provide light relief for hard-core players and are great vehicles for introducing new players to the online gambling theatre in a soft way by encouraging high levels of trust in the brand.

 Through this expertise we are actively engaged in developing relationships with just the type of company’s Jersey’s new Egaming legislation is designed to attract.

 Watch this space.
-With some good planning and little bit of luck we should see both E-scape and Jersey being dealt a winning hand very soon!
+With some good planning and a little bit of luck, we should see both E-scape and Jersey being dealt a winning hand very soon!